 Shinjin that is the inconceivable working of the power of the Vow is none other than the mind aspiring for great enlightenment; The evil spirits that abound in heaven and earth all hold in awe the person who has attained it.

-The term ‘Elf-friend’ can be likened to one for whom deep-hearing of the name that calls has become ‘second-nature’.
+The epithet ‘Elf-friend’ may be an appropriate description for one for whom deep-hearing of the name that calls has become ‘second-nature’.

 Passing over the sundering seas and into the West